emptybename/turtle_problem/README.md

 ```

 #### Assumptions-
-- Number of robot is one in the Game
+- Number of robot is one in the application
 - If user input invalid input, asking for valid input(not terminating the app)